Last Updated on March 17, 2026

 GMAT vs GRE: What is Executive Assessment?

-For those who are already working, applying to business school could provide opportunities for new jobs and increased earning potential.
-The GMAC has created the Executive Assessment exam as an alternative to the GMAT test, specially for people with career experience.
-A lot of business schools take this exam, especially for those applying in executive MBA category.
+For those already working, applying to business school could lead to new jobs and greater earning potential.
+The GMAC has created the Executive Assessment exam as an alternative to the GMAT test, especially for people with career experience.
+A lot of business schools take this exam, especially for those applying for the executive MBA category.

 The exam is intended to be less time-consuming and requires considerably less preparation.
 This might make it a preferable choice if you are already managing the responsibilities of both work and family life.